 The firm – formerly known as Banyard & Houchell– was founded by Gavin ‘Happy’ Houchell and Reg Banyard in 1933, and at its peak employed 156 full-time members of staff including bricklayers, plasterers, electricians, plumbers, roofers, ground-workers, painters and decorators, general labourers and a team of mechanics to maintain the fleet of vehicles which supported them.

-Following Reg’s departure in 1964, Gavin took sole ownership of the firm until his death in 1982.
+Reg and his wife Elsie decided to relocate to Drayton, Norfolk in 1957.
+Reg worked for a Local Authority near Norwich while Gavin took sole ownership of the firm until his death in 1982.

 Gavin’s son David brought a new set of skills and experience to the firm, having worked for 15 years as an architectural technician and draftsman at Suffolk Coastal District Council before setting up his own building design and planning consultancy - David Houchell Ltd - in 1979.
 Sharing premises with the building firm meant David was able to continue his consultancy work whilst overseeing the firm’s re-establishment, and subsequent transition to Houchell Ltd.